cakephp/docs/en/development/extending-bake.rst

 extra initialize event.
 However, whereas standard view classes use the event prefix "View.", ``BakeView`` uses the event prefix "Bake.".

-The initialize event can be used to modify the view class used to bake files, for example to add another helper to the bake view class:
+The initialize event can be used to make changes which apply to all baked output, for example to add another helper to the bake view class this event can be used:

     use Cake\Event\Event;
     use Cake\Event\EventManager;